Guiding principles for the lakehouse

 To make the distinction clear between a data copy versus a data silo: A standalone or throwaway copy of data is not harmful on its own.
 It is sometimes necessary for boosting agility, experimentation, and innovation.
 However, if these copies become operational with downstream business data products dependent on them, they become data silos.

 To prevent data silos, data teams usually attempt to build a mechanism or data pipeline to keep all copies in sync with the original.
 Since this is unlikely to happen consistently, data quality eventually degrades.
-This also can lead to higher costs and a significant loss of trust by the users.
+This can also lead to higher costs and a significant loss of user trust.
 On the other hand, several business use cases require data sharing with partners or suppliers.

 An important aspect is to securely and reliably share the latest version of the dataset.
 Copies of the dataset are often not sufficient, because they can get out of sync quickly.
 Instead, data should be shared via enterprise data-sharing tools.